 - White Mountains Visitor Guide

-Picnic/Dining: Picnic areas along the byway are perfect for packed lunches.
+Picnic areas along the byway are perfect for packed lunches.
+Restrooms are available at the Lower Falls Recreation Site and the Rocky Gorge Scenic Area.
+Bring a picnic blanket.
 Grab food in Lincoln or Conway before entering.

-Family Tips: There are no gas stations along the byway, so fuel up first.
-Bring binoculars—moose sightings happen!
+There are no gas stations along the byway, so fuel up first.
+Bring binoculars, moose sightings happen!
+Parking can be a challenge; you may have to wait for sites to open up during busy times.

 6. Acadia All-American Road (ME)